elasticdotventures/dotfiles/README.md

 The author is a hardcore CLI guy too.
 For some things using your mouse to copy-paste is better since it eliminates fat fingers.
 Let's keep it real - nobody except absolutely masochists would try to hand-type AZ Resource strings, so \_b00t_ strings are no different.
 You will need to do some cutting and pasting, you probably won't like \_b00t_ if you're developing on a Digital VT100 .. 🙄 yeah, nah.

 ## How to move around \_b00t_ on the CLI
 You use the CLI?
 You're 1337!
 0k4y.
-Hack your brain to use table complete & wildcard shortcuts.
+Hack your brain to use tab complete & wildcard shortcuts.

 For directories with emojis or mixed case, use wildcards to hit targets.
 So `cd /c0*/` will chdir to `/c0de/`